goodguytim1/pwj-chrome-extension/readme.md

 - Create a unique id for each element with `uuidv4`
 - Add the ability to unmark it completed as well

-## TODO: Add the ability to uncheck a completed item
+## DONE: Add the ability to uncheck a completed item

 #### HINTS: